1 Introduction

 In Mendix Studio Pro, the widget described above would look like this:

 You can provide additional help information to widget users by using a help page.
-If you do so, a widget configuration screen will get a Help button, assigned to the {F1} shortcut key, that opens a specified page.
-This button is positioned in the left-bottom corner of the popup dialog:
+If you do so, a widgets configuration screen will get a Help button, assigned to the F1 shortcut key, that opens a specified page.
+This button is positioned in the lower-left corner of the popup dialog:

 For more complex help pages you can link to a markdown page.
 For security reasons, URLs have the following restrictions: